InnovationLine/BioImageSuiteLite/ARCHITECTURE.md

-# BioImageSuiteLite - Architecture
+# TransiScope - Architecture

-This document provides a high-level overview of the software architecture for BioImageSuiteLite.
+This document provides a high-level overview of the software architecture for TransiScope.
 It is intended for developers who wish to contribute to the project.

 ## Core Components